 The Stages of the Lifecycle

 Figure 1.1 shows the data science lifecycle.
-It’s split into four stages: ask a question, obtain data, understand the data, and understand the world.
+The lifecycle is divided into four stages: Ask a Question, Obtain Data, Understand the Data, and Understand the World.
 We’ve purposefully made these stages broad.
 In our experience, the mechanics of the lifecycle change frequently.
 Computer scientists and statisticians continue to build new software packages and programming languages for working with data, and they develop new methodologies that are more specialized.
-Despite these changes, we’ve found that almost every data project follows the four steps in this lifecycle.
-The first step is to ask a question.
+Despite these changes, we’ve found that almost every data project consists of these four stages:

-Obtain Data.
-When data are expensive and hard to gather and when our aim is to generalize from the data to the world, we aim to define precise protocols for collecting the data.
+When data are expensive and hard to gather and when our goal is to generalize from the data to the world, we aim to define precise protocols for collecting the data.
 Other times, data are cheap and easily accessed.
 This is especially true for online data sources.
-For example, Twitter lets people quickly download millions of data points 1.
-When data are plentiful, we can start an analysis by obtaining data, exploring it, and then honing a research question.
+For example, Twitter lets people quickly download millions of data points.
+When data are plentiful, we can start an analysis by obtaining and exploring the data, and then honing a research question.
 In both situations, most data have missing or unusual values and other anomalies that we need to account for.
 No matter the source, we need to check the data quality.
+Considering the scope of the data is equally important; for example, we identify how representative the data are and look for potential sources of bias in the collection process.
+These considerations help us determine how much faith we can place in our findings.
 And, typically, we must manipulate the data before we can analyze it more formally.
 We may need to modify structure, clean data values, and transform measurements to prepare for analysis.

-Understand the World.
-When our goals are purely descriptive or exploratory, then the analysis ends at the Understand the Data stage of the lifecycle.
+When our goals are purely descriptive or exploratory, the analysis ends at the Understand the Data stage of the lifecycle.
 At other times, we aim to quantify how well the trends we find generalize beyond our data.
-We may want to use a model that we have fitted to our data to make inferences about the world or give predictions for future observations.
+We may want to use a model that we have fit to our data to make inferences about the world or give predictions for future observations.
 To draw inferences from a sample to a population, we use statistical techniques like A/B testing and confidence intervals.
-And to make predictions for future observations, we create prediction intervals and use test/train splits of the data.
+And to make predictions for future observations, we create prediction intervals and use train-test splits of the data.